 A cross application is where two people apply for a DVO against each other.
 In this case, the court hears both applications together.

 The court considers who need protection the most or whether both need protection from each other.
 There is generally one aggressor in a domestic violence situation, though both might commit domestic violence behaviours.

-If you’re present in court and you agree, the court can make a voluntary intervention order requiring you to go to a domestic violence intervention program (behaviour change program) and/or counselling.
-See publications about voluntary intervention orders.
+If you’re present in court and you agree, the court can make an intervention order requiring you to go to a domestic violence intervention program (behaviour change program) and/or counselling.